St. Raymond School

 - 5% positive testing rate of total students and teachers, the entire school would have to close, with everyone subject to 14 days of quarantine.

+Length of closure: 14 days, or according to a decision made in consultation with the LHO.
 The state, county, and/or the Local Health Officer may also determine school closure is warranted for other reasons, including results from public health investigation or other local epidemiological data.

 Key Constituent Consultation